corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/setup/corda-configuration-fields.md

   * The alias of the distributed notary signing key alias (used if this node is a notary).
 Allowed are up to 100 lower case alphanumeric    characters and the hyphen (-).
   * *Default:* distributed-notary-private-key
 * `messagingServerSslConfiguration`
   * TLS configuration used to connect to external P2P Artemis message server.
 Required when `messagingServerExternal` = `true`.
 Also, it can be used optionally with embedded Artemis when external Bridge is configured.
+For more information, see [Storing node TLS keys in HSM](../../tls-keys-in-hsm.md).
   * `sslKeystore`
     * The path to the KeyStore file to use in Artemis connections.
     * *Default:* not defined